Reference | Tagairt

 Public Transport: Many bus routes pass through the city.

-All Cork City Libraries are closed on Public Holidays and Public Holiday Weekends.
+All Cork City Libraries are closed on Public Holidays and Bank Holiday Weekends.

 Facilities | Áiseanna